elastinenkissa/rate-repositories/README.md

 The user also has an option to view their created reviews, where they can delete each review or show the repository the review is located at.

-# Getting Started
+# Running on your device

+Due to my inability to upload the app to Google Play Store (registration fee), to experience the app first-hand, it's recommended to run it on your own device.
+Here is a short guide on how to do that:

+1. Download this repository to your desktop and extract it.
+2. Navigate to 'server' folder
-### `npm install`
+2.1 Run the command # `npm install`

-Run this comand in both 'server' and 'client' folders.
+2.2 Run the command # `npm start`
+3. Navigate to 'client' folder in a different window 3.1 Run the command # `npm install`

-### `npm start`
+3.2 Run the command # `npm start`

-Run this command in the 'server' folder, then run it in the 'client' folder.
-While in the 'client' folder terminal, press W for a web view of the app, otherwise scan the QR code or manually enter the output URL in "Expo Go" on your mobile device to view the entire app.
+4. In your Expo Go app, manually enter the URL printed in the terminal in the 'client' folder, or scan the printed QR code to run your app on your mobile phone

+It is not recommended to use web view of the app, as there are a lot of compatibility issues with it.